 there are lots of stuff on the browser DOM to deal with.
 So,

-ensure saves you from delivering unnecessary
+saves you from delivering unnecessary

 javascript, html and CSS up front, instead load them on-demand.

-Javascripts, html and CSS loaded by ensure remain in
+Javascripts, html and CSS loaded by ensure

-the browser and next time when ensure is called with
+the browser and next time when ensure

 the same Javascript, CSS or HTML, it does not reload them and thus